 - Learn the best time to eat and drink.
 Some people feel better when they eat a little just before treatment.
 Others feel better when they have nothing to eat or drink before treatment.

 - After treatment, wait at least one hour before eating or drinking.

 Here are examples of foods and drinks that may be easier on the stomach: clear broth, grape juice, baked chicken without skin, crackers, pasta, white rice, baked potatoes, bananas, gelatin, yogurt and popsicles.

-Live Free Home Health Care offers specialized cancer care and community resources to help someone through the various stages of the disease.
+Live Free Home Health Care, a trusted provider of senior care in Concord and the surrounding areas, offers specialized cancer care and community resources to help someone through the various stages of the disease.
 We’ll take care of the day-to-day needs such as housekeeping, meal planning and preparation and transportation as well as assist with any personal care needs so a person can focus on rest and recovery.
-Providing in-home care services in Concord, New Hampshire and the rest of the Lakes region and Central New Hampshire, contact us today to learn more about how we can assist.
+Providing senior care in Concord, New Hampshire and the rest of the Lakes region and Central New Hampshire, contact us today to learn more about how we can assist.